 But, said the Department of City Planning’s City Planning Commission, we _do_ agree that neither the developers nor us gave one piddling iota of thought or care as to whether 1537 might be a potential historic resource, so tell ya what, we will hire some real live architects, Kaplan Chen Kaplan, to do a Historic Resource Evaluation Report on this here Whittlesey house.

 KCK came back and said the Whittlesey house was absolute worthless crap, devoid of all merit in every conceivable way.
 KCK’s report was some 100+ pages and, since they bill on average at $200/hour, I can assure you, was not cheap.
 Your tax dollars at work!
-For example, KCK hired an RPA Certified Archaeologist to check records, which is the like hunting mosquitos with an elephant gun; that’s the kind of work you give to the unpaid intern and they do all of it on their lunchbreak.
-It’s the elemental gruntwork I save for when I’m hungover and do in half my lunchbreak.
+For example, KCK hired an RPA Certified Archaeologist to check records, which is akin to hunting mosquitos with an elephant gun; it’s the kind of work you give to Bob the Unpaid Intern and and he does it on his lunchbreak.
+Hell, it’s the elemental gruntwork I save for when I’m hungover and do it in half my lunchbreak.

 KCK’s report was written primarily by “historic consultant” Pam O’Connor, whom you specifically hire when you want to make sure something is described as “unworthy of preservation.”
 When Mayor of Santa Monica, she fought to remove landmark status and tear down landmarks.
 O’Connor is best known as the only Santa Monica council member to lobby against Millard Sheets.
 Look at these Late Moderne and Modern buildings on North Central in Glendale.
 Does O’Connor understand them at all?
 No, she does not.
 (Or maybe she secretly does, but still has to recommend their destruction, because that’s her damn job.)